Male Breast Reduction Surgery (Gynecomastia) in Canada

 Recovering After Male Breast Reduction (Gynecomastia) Surgery:

-Your surgeon may advise you to avoid sexual activity for a week or two, and heavy exercise for about three weeks.
+Your surgeon may advise you to avoid sexual activity for a week or two, and heavy exercise for about three weeks so as to avoid straining the chest area.
 You’ll be told to stay away from any sport or job that risks a blow to the chest area for at least four weeks.
 In general, it will take about a month before you’re back to all of your normal activities.

 You should also avoid exposing the resulting scars to the sun for at least six months.
 Sunlight can permanently affect the skin’s pigmentation, causing the scar to turn dark.
 If sun exposure is unavoidable, use a strong sun block.